somya1212/Parallelizing-Prim-s-Algorithm-for-MST/README.md

 # External Libraries:
 Libraries of C programming and CUDA libraries like Thrust

-# Programming Language AND Hardware Details:
+# Programming Language and Hardware Details:
 The programming language used for the implementation of is C++.
 The hardware details of the system are -
 CPU - INTEL(R) core(TM)i5 - 7200CPU